Carlos-Rueda-Carrasco/COSC499GitExercise/README.md

 # COSC499GitExercise

-Feature 2 basically:
+master branch basically:
+- Combines the two features together nicely
-- Goes through the array and extracts the odd numbers
+- Everything is in their own array, odd numbers in the odd array and the even numbers in the even array
-- Sorts the array with odd numbers
+- Both of the arrays are sorted
-- Prints the array
+- All the arrays are printed